 Both men had been flying cover over the 42nd Division for the past two days.

-"Looie and I sat down in a sidewalk café and ordered a couple of wines,” Boudwin wrote in his diary, pater published in 1975 as “Child Yank over the Rainbow.”
+"Looie and I sat down in a sidewalk café and ordered a couple of wines," Boudwin wrote in his diary, later published in 1975 as "Child Yank over the Rainbow."

-“Girls were dancing in the street arm in arm catching any male they could and plastering him with kisses,”Boudwing wrote.
-“Looie started singing the Marseille, the French National Anthem in French, and everyone in the nearby bars came out and joined in.”
+"Girls were dancing in the street arm in arm catching any male they could and plastering him with kisses,"Boudwin wrote.
+"Looie started singing the Marseille, the French national anthem in French, and everyone in the nearby bars came out and joined in."

 Stay on Top of Your Veteran Benefits